Professor Robert Sollis

 Professor Robert Sollis has a Ph.D. in Economics from the University of Nottingham, specialising in time series econometrics.
 Prior to this post Robert was a Reader in Financial Econometrics at the University of Durham, and before that a Lecturer in Economics at Trinity College Dublin.

-Broad research areas: financial econometrics, time series econometrics.
+Broad research areas: empirical finance, financial econometrics.

 My current work in progress can be grouped into five themes.

 (ii) The implications of asset price bubbles for portfolio management and risk management

 (iii) Detecting stock return predictability in real time and in the presence of regime changes

 (iv) Digital currency markets: modelling, forecasting, and risk management

 (v) Quantitative easing and its impact on financial markets